 As always, we’ve been working hard to polish the app and add new features that make it even easier to manage your money.
 For those who have more than one Starling account, you can now move between them seamlessly through our new account switcher and transfer funds, all in one tap.

 We’ve also made it easier to pay in cheques to your Starling account.
 Simply write your name and account number on the back of the cheque, then pop it in an envelope and write ‘FREEPOST STARLING’ on the front.
-If you’d prefer to send your cheque via recorded or signed for delivery, please send it to: Brunel House, 2 Fitzalan Road, 5th Floor, Cardiff, CF24 0EB, Wales.
+If you’d prefer to send your cheque via recorded or signed for delivery, please send it to: Starling Bank Operations Team, 5th floor, Brunel House, 2 Fitzalan Road, Cardiff, CF24 0EB, Wales.

 Further updates we’ve made include the ability to edit Standing Orders, which are the recurring payments you’ve set up from the app, for example paying rent to your landlord.
 To edit a Standing Order, go to the ‘Scheduled’ section of the payments screen and click on the one you’d like to change.